-On an M20 router with two Routing Engines installed, determine whether the Routing Engine you are removing is the master.
+On an M20 router with two Routing Engines installed, you should determine whether the Routing Engine you are removing is the master.
 If it is, switch mastership to the other Routing Engine before removing the current master.
-To check and switch mastership:
+To check and switch mastership, follow this procedure:

-If the Routing Engines are configured for graceful switchover and are running a JUNOS release that supports graceful switchover, the standby Routing Engine immediately assumes Routing Engine functions and there is no interruption to packet forwarding.
+If the Routing Engines are running JUNOS Release 6.0 or later and are configured for graceful switchover, the standby Routing Engine immediately assumes Routing Engine functions and there is no interruption to packet forwarding.
 Otherwise, packet forwarding halts while the standby Routing Engine becomes the master and the Packet Forwarding Engine components reset and connect to the new master Routing Engine.
 For information about configuring graceful switchover, see the section about Routing Engine redundancy in the JUNOS System Basics Configuration Guide.